franzihe/GEO4902/create_conda_env.md

 ## Creating an exisiting virtual environment
-The following steps are taken from eht CodeRefinerey workshop software [installation instructions](https://coderefinery.github.io/installation/#).
+The following steps are taken from the CodeRefinerey workshop software [installation instructions](https://coderefinery.github.io/installation/#), specifically [creating a conda envrionment for CodeRefinerey workshops](https://coderefinery.github.io/installation/conda-environment/#conda-environment).

 1. If you have not, activate `conda` in Miniconda first using `conda activate`.
 2. Run the following command